nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 1. User enters the command `plan /list`.
 2. A list of plan names is displayed to the user via the terminal.

-The following sequence illustrates how the `plan /list` command works in greater detail:
+The following sequence diagram illustrates how the `plan /list` command works in greater detail:
 > To simplify the sequence diagram, some method invocations that deemed to be trivial
 > have been removed from the sequence diagram.
 Reference frames will be elaborated further
 > down this section.